 Demanding clients and long working hours had left me weary and grumpy with a headache so I decided to take young Ruby for a quick stroll as even though it was overcast, it was still very humid.
 Having left her for an hour and half that morning to do the shopping run, I was dismayed when I returned and she’d managed to open the cleaning cupboard and destroy a packet of wet wipes and tumble drier sheets not to mention a Yankee Candle diffuser.
 So I thought a short walk when the dark destroyer and I could cool off would be the order of the day

 As we strolled on one of my favourite walks along the country lane that runs past the cemetery, I came across an elderly gentleman who I frequently met on his way to the graveyard with a bunch of fresh flowers in his shopping bag when we always stopped to say hello.
 He had confided in me the day before that he’d just adopted his little Bichon Frise from the local animal sanctuary.
-The pint-sized dog, now called Max, had been seized by the RSPCA when his previous owners neglected him along with his three other litter mates.
+The pint-sized dog, now called Max, had been seized by the RSPCA from a puppy farm.
 You could tell he adored this little dog sporting a brand new harness and sparkling collar.
 He proudly told me how when he went shopping the little dog was always waiting for him on his little blanket on the sofa right where he had left him and after Ruby’s adventure that morning I couldn’t help but feel a little envious.

-He sadly confessed he’d lost his wife a couple of years ago so had taken his new friend up to the cemetery to introduce them both to each other and also to let her know that he wasn’t on his own anymore so she didn’t have to worry about him.
+He sadly confessed he’d lost his wife earlier in the year so had taken his new friend up to the cemetery to introduce them both to each other and also to let her know that he wasn’t on his own anymore so she didn’t have to worry about him.
 He was also thrilled that he’d seen and met so many people since walking the little fella and I suspected like many elderly folk, he had felt isolated and lonely since his wife passed.

 Did angels have a hand in bringing these two souls together, I’d sure like to think so.
 As I waved to the companions walking home alongside each other my day suddenly didn’t seem quite so grey as I was reminded that there are good people in the world and sometimes just sometimes there are happy endings too.